li-xin-yi/lctemplates/docs/source/index.md

 - [Leetcode Problems Rating](https://zerotrac.github.io/leetcode_problem_rating/), credit to [@zerotrac](https://leetcode.cn/u/zerotrac2/), measuring the difficulty levels for problems.
 - [Test Case Generator](https://test-case-generator.herokuapp.com/), generating test cases with some given constraints.
 - [{octicon}`people` Cruel Coding Group](http://board.cruelcoding.com/) {bdg-primary}`youxiu is our habit`
-- [Chrome Codeium Extension](https://github.com/Exafunction/codeium-chrome), an in-line code auto completion extension that can be used in LeetCode editor, which is also what I contributed to.
+- [Chrome Codeium Extension](https://github.com/Exafunction/codeium-chrome), an in-line code auto completion extension <del>that can be used in LeetCode editor<del>, which is also what I contributed to. (now can't be used on LeetCode, but may help in other coding environments)

 ## Indices and tables